 Buy a ticket to Grauman’s Chinese Theatre, or catch a live show at the Hollywood Bowl.
 Take a cruise to LA’s most handsome island, and discover all the things to do in Santa Catalina Island, Los Angeles.
 Similarly, there’re various delightful towns, exotic seaside resorts, and emerald villages located at only short drives away.

 Places like sunny San Diego and spectacular Palm Springs provide visitors with the best weekend escapes.
 You can find out more by clicking here: Top-rated weekend getaways from Los Angeles.

 Best Time to Visit: To rejoice in the comfortably warmer climates of LA, you must visit between March to May.
 To escape the heat, arrive during the months of September and November.
 However, if you’re looking for snowy escapes into the mountainous resorts, plan your travel From December to February.

-Places to Stay: In Santa Monica, you can stay at the Shore Hotel and be greeted every morning with the glimmering ocean view.
+Places to Stay: In Santa Monica, you can stay at the Shore Hotel and be greet every morning with the glimmering ocean view.
 If you’re a star-struck traveler, the Hollywood Roosevelt is a great choice.
 For a glamorous beachside holiday with your family, book accommodation at The Beverley Hills Hotel.

-How to Reach: The Los Angeles International Airport (LAX) is smoothly connected to all the major routes throughout the country.
+How to Reach: The Los Angeles International Airport (LAX) is smoothly connect to all the major routes throughout the country.
 So rest assured, you can always catch a flight to LA from anywhere inside and outside the states.
 What’s even better, there are scenic driveways all over California.
 Hence, a long drive to LA will undoubtedly be delightful.
 Note, there are train and bus routes available, too, picking which will take you to your desired destinations much faster.